The shocking truth about the Grindadrápthe Faroese whale hunting

 Did you know that there are people inside the Faroe Island fighting against the Grindadráp?
 That you can easily find locals that believe this practice should happen no more?

 There are people shifting the views of some of the Faroese folks on pilot whales.
-Showing them that sometimes if more profitable to promote whale watching, responsible tourism and other alternatives than to continue with the Grindadráp.
+Showing them that sometimes if more profitable to promote whale watching, responsible tourism and other alternatives than to continue with whale hunting.
 People working directly with local islanders to achieve a common ground in a peaceful way.

 And guys, this is how the Grindadráp will end.
 This is how it is done.